Avaray/esp32-bme280-micropython-weather-station/README.md

 # Configuring device

 You need to modify `config.py` file to make it work.
+Example:

 ```python
 # Name for your device (optional)